Everyday tips for dealing with sensory special kids

 Feel free to share what has worked for you and your child.
 We’d love to hear from you!

-If you have questions, or would like more information, please write to us at AskUs@marchofdimes.com.
+If you have questions, or would like more information, please email us at AskUs@marchofdimes.org.

 Note: This post is part of the weekly series Delays and disabilities – how to get help for your child.
 It was started in January 2013 and appears every Wednesday.
 While on News Moms Need and click on “Help for your child” in the Categories menu on the right side to view all of the blog posts to date (just keep scrolling down).
 We welcome your comments and input.